Stencyl/stencylpedia/chapter-e/msi.md

 5. Copy the contents of your Stencyl install to the subfolder (inside the unpacked ZIP package) called **dist**.
 6. From the command line, cd to the WiX project's folder and run **generate_installer.bat**

-If all goes well, an MSI will pop up after some time (5-10 minutes).
+If all goes well, an MSI will pop up after some time - usually within 5 - 10 minutes.

-If building fails, please [contact us via e-mail](http://www.stencyl.com/about/contact/).
+If building the MSI fails, please [contact us via e-mail](http://www.stencyl.com/about/contact/).

 ## How To: Setting Properties

-If you wish to fully automate the installation process, you will want your ActiveDirectory administrator to set the following properties using **msiexec** or a free tool like **Orca**.
+One key purpose of an MSI is to automate installation across many computers.
+In order to fully automate the installation process, you will want your ActiveDirectory administrator to set the following properties using **msiexec** or a free tool like **Orca**.

 Here are the properties you have available to configure prior to installation.

 Property Name | Description | Required?
 --- | --- | ---